 Throughout Perlman’s distinguished career, helping other science writers, especially those just starting out, has been dear to him.
 “I’m pleased to help bring science writers from around the world to San Francisco,” Perlman said.
 “I hope all my colleagues will pitch in, and I will too.”

-Information about donating to the Perlman travel fellowships may be found at wcsj2017.org/support/individual-donations.
+Information about individual donations to WCSJ2017 may be found at wcsj2017.org/support/individual-donations.

 About the 10th World Conference of Science Journalists